Ender168/World_Ablaze_multiplayer_fix/README.md

 - Active **only while Italy controls the state** (removed if control is lost).

 #### B) Libya oil program (focus-dependent, control-dependent)
-After completing **“Develop the Empire”**, Libya oil modifiers activate:
+After completing **вЂњDevelop the EmpireвЂќ**, Libya oil modifiers activate:
 - **7 Libyan states:** **+10 Oil each** (total **+70 Oil**)
 - Active while controlled by **Italy / Italian Libya**.
 - If Italy loses control **after** the focus, the modifier is removed.